Svetlana Tsys

-Svetlana Tsys (Светлана Цыс; born 1988) is a German beauty pageant titleholder crowned Miss Germany 2007.
+Svetlana Tsys (Светлана Цыс; born 1988) is a German model and beauty pageant titleholder who was crowned Miss Germany 2007.

 Early life

 Svetlana Tsys is the daughter of German Russian parents.
 She speaks German, English, and Russian.

 Pageant experiences

 Miss Berlin 2003

 Svetlana Tsys was crowned as Miss Berlin at the age of 14 years.
 She had to return the crown at the time when it was found that she had not yet reached the compulsory minimum age of 16.

 Miss Germany 2007

 Svetlana Tsys was crowned as Miss Germany 2007 in Hurghada on 26 January 2007.